MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 ### Actions vs. functions

 In Haskell terminology, we call `Functor f => f a` an **action**.
 Actions have the power to do some side effect but not necessarily (e.g., `Just "no effect"`).
-For example, `liftA2` is described as function that lifts a binary function to actions.
-Special sort of actions are I/O actions with do something with input and output, but there can be also other actions making side effects.
+For example, `liftA2` is described as a function that lifts a binary function to actions.
+Special sort of actions are I/O actions that do something with input and output, but there can be also other actions making side effects.

 ## Monad